eduoliihezz/BinCat/README.md

 * 1.5.2
     * CHANGE: Documentation Update (the code of the program is the same)
 * 1.5.1
-    * CODE COMPILED: I add some little modifications to the code, now is available to compile it with out errors.
+    * CODE COMPILED: I add some little modifications to the code, now is available to compile it without errors.
 * 1.5.0
     * CLEAN CODE: The unuseful code of BinCat have been removed
 * 0.1.0 - 1.5.0
-    * Bildin BinCat System
+    * Building BinCat System
     * Improving the code`
 * 0.0.1
     * Working on BinCat

 ## Credits

-Distribute under the Apache2.0 Licence.
+Distribute under the Apache2.0 License.
 See ``LICENSE`` for more information.

 [BinCat Open-Source Project](https://github.com/Hipotesi-Dev/BinCat)